vladflore/blog/_posts/2020-10-06-pet-project-part3.markdown

 You may have noticed, there is no delete operation, this feature will come in the near future, so stay tuned.

-* in-memory database, H2, configured to save the database files on the file system (see `application.properties`)
+* [embedded H2 database](https://www.h2database.com/html/cheatSheet.html) - it saves the database files on the file system (see `application.properties`)
 * H2 compliant script, `schema.sql`, which is executed when the app starts and creates the database objects required by the application (a complete wipe takes place beforehand)
 * ability to populate the database with real-life data by means of a `CommandLineRunner` bean, which reads a `.csv` file and inserts the data into the database
-* a test script, `requests.sh`, which depicts a real life scenario, for this I actually used the IntelliJ feature _Generate HTTP Request_ to generate the requests and then I packed them all in an executable file
+* test script, `requests.sh`, which depicts a real life scenario, for this I actually used the IntelliJ feature _Generate HTTP Request_ to generate the requests and then I packed them all in an executable file
 * project uses now Java 11 (keeping up with the Java LTS versions)